Lab 7: Visualizing quantitative data with D3

 }

-So far we can draw a selection, but it neither does anything, nor does it look like it does anything.
+So far we can draw a nicely animated selection box, but it neither does anything, nor does it look like it does anything.

-The first step is to actually figure out what the user has selected, both in terms of visual shapes (dots) so we can style them as selected, as well as in terms of data (commits) so we can do something with it.
+The first step is to actually figure out what the user has selected, both in terms of visual shapes (dots) so we can style them as selected, as well as in terms of data (commits) so we can allow the user to use brushing instead of clicking on every single commit to select them.

 function brushed (evt) {